 My stories (unless otherwise stated) are all from the same continuity.
 The stories are meant to be complementary to the Manga - I'm just taking advantage of plot holes to add my own spin.
 All of my stories will be shooting for Drama and/or Humor (more the later than the former I hope).
 I don't like Angst stories - If I want Angst (and I really don't understand the people who do), I'll watch the news.
 I do love a good mystery, but I'm not sure how to write them.

 Because I’m not likely to finish the entire continuity set (best laid plans and all that), I’m making a serious effort (the only thing serious about these stories) to have each story stand on its own, so the reader need not feel cheated should I drop off the face of the earth tomorrow.
 Personally, whenever I browse these archives, I jump to the end to make sure there is a proper ending – one of my pet peeves is to get into a 250K word story only to be left hanging.
 So, if I post Chapter 1, it means that the ending has already been written.
-I plan to “publish” one chapter at a week (on Tuesday if I have anything to say) in the hopes of getting some good feedback and allow correction for any glaring errors (Hmmm…maybe I should leave some instructions in my will to make sure everything I’ve written gets out the door).
-In general, I can "polish" about 3K words a week with my schedule, which is what really drives the release rate.
+I plan to “publish” one chapter every week or two (life is busy) in the hopes of getting some good feedback and allow correction for any glaring errors (Hmmm…maybe I should leave some instructions in my will to make sure everything I’ve written gets out the door).
+In general, the release rate is based on how long it takes to "polish" a chapter, and my schedule is a lot tighter these days.